Melissa Ocana (she/her)

 Climate Adaptation Coordinator & Extension Educator

 Office: Holdsworth 125

-Melissa Ocana is the Research and Extension Project Manager working with Scott Jackson.
-She manages projects related to aquatic connectivity, aquatic organism conservation, resiliency of road-stream crossings to storms, and tools for prioritizing land conservation and restoration.
-Most recently, she was a Program Coordinator at Stony Brook- Millstone Watershed Association.
-There, Melissa built capacity among NJ’s non-profit conservation community through trainings and a small grants program.
-Previously, Melissa was Assistant to the Climate Change Policy Advisor at the US Fish & Wildlife Service, where she worked on the National Fish, Wildlife, and Plants Climate Adaptation Strategy through a Congressional Hispanic Caucus Institute Fellowship.
+Melissa coordinates partnerships and builds capacity for climate adaptation with natural resources conservation in mind.
+Her interests include climate adaptation networks and collaboratives, peer-to-peer learning, ecosystem resilience/transformation and wildlife conservation.
+Current network-building projects include coordinating the Massachusetts Ecosystem Climate Adaptation Network (Mass ECAN) and affiliated expert work groups, and founding the American Society of Adaptation Professionals (ASAP) Network of Networks Group.
+Melissa also engages in national climate efforts, such as the Climate Adaptation Fund Advisory Council and National Adaptation Forum Steering Committee.
+Before moving to Massachusetts, Melissa built capacity among NJ’s non-profit conservation community through trainings and a small grants program at Stony Brook- Millstone Watershed Association.
+Previously, she was Assistant to the Climate Change Policy Advisor at the US Fish & Wildlife Service, where she worked on the National Fish, Wildlife, and Plants Climate Adaptation Strategy through a Congressional Hispanic Caucus Institute Fellowship.
 She also worked on natural resource policy as a fellow in the House of Representatives.
 Melissa has a MS in Wildlife Science from Oregon State University, where she studied sea turtle nesting and community use of eggs in Mexico.